MathisBurger/blog/content/posts/004-upgrading-dependencies-of-side-projects.md

 ## What was my final decision and why?

-- The total required effort, the low amount of users and the low security risk were factors that heavily stated that I should not upgrade the dependencies.
+Getting to the final decision was hard.
+The total required effort, the low amount of users and the low security risk were factors that heavily influenced my decision making process.
+I do not have much free time where I can focus on my private projects.
+So therefore upgrading the dependencies would take a hell of a lot of my freetime, which I didn't really wanted.

-- But the personal influence factors like learning new svelte (I can do this also with a new project) and the trigering factor of an project of mine not being upgraded on purpose also had an heavy impact.
-- Finally, yes I somehow liked the code I was watching at and working with.
+Learning modern svelte kit could also be acchieved with a new project.
+But the triggering factor of escaping to self challenge myself also hit hard.
+And there is also the factor that I do like my legacy code because it reminds me of the "good old times".

-- So I decided to act rationally and not emotionally and dropped dependency upgrades for this project.
+So I had to make a decision.
+And I decided to act rationally and not emotionally and decided to do not upgrade all the dependencies of my project anymore.

 ## What can you learn from all this?

-- These personal decisions are very hard for everyone.
+These personal decisions are very hard for everyone out there.
+Therefore I think that you might can learn something from my personal train of thought on this.

-- In the end you have to evaluate all the factors for yourself.
-If the project has a high emotional value for you, keep working on it
+In the end you will have to do all the decisions on your own.
+You should not copy my decision one by one.
+This would be the worst possible approach to tackle your problems.
+But when you are facing such a problem, sure you should ask yourself how high is the emotional value of this project for you.
+But you should also think rationally about all the influencing factors.
+Acting rationally and ignoring emotional factors might be hard in the first place, but trust me, in the end it will be the right decision.
+Of course, emotions are important.
+And if you are working in project management, emotions are very important when your talking about the other team members.
+But when it comes to the hard facts about the project itself (and not the human component of it) you should definetly decide rationally.

-- But if you can't find a proper decision you will need to decide damn rationally.
-Sure, this might feel bad in the first place.
-But in the end it is the right decision.
-Like in my case.
-I really loved this project, because it was one of my first web projects I worked on longer than 2 months.
-But even if this project had such an high emotional value to me, it was right to not upgrade the dependencies anymore.
+It's like in my case.
+I really loved the project, because it was one of my first projects in web development I have been working for more than two months on.
+The project had an pretty high emotional value to me, yes.
+But it was right to do not upgrade the dependencies anyway.
 It wouldn't be worth the effort.
-And I still can work on it.
-But only with beta status dependencies.
-And I really love the experience with it.
+I can still continue working on the project.
+But only with the beta status framework.

-- So in the end the rational decision might be also the decision that is emotionally the best for you.
-It's a win for both.
+As I already said, emotions are important but so are the hard paper facts.
+When working with other people, their emotions and feelings should have a high value for you.
+But the decisions on the project itself should be 100% rationally to get the best out of it.
+Acting rationally is in this case be best thing you can do for all participants of the project.
+It's a win for all.